diandiaye/Institut-des-Algorithmes-du-S-n-gal/Tutorials_R/README.md

 # Simulating COVID-19 interventions with R

-## Three representations of an SIR model:
+## 1. Three representations of an SIR model:

 - A verbal description
 - A graphical description
 - A mathematical description

+# 2. Solving differential equations in R

+ - Step 1: writing the differential equations in R
+ - Step 2: defining some values for the parameters
+ - Step 3: defining initial values for the variables
+ - Step 4: the points in time where to calculate variables values
+ - Step 5: numerically solving the SIR model

 Foobar is a Python library for dealing with word pluralization.